SeldonIO/alibi/docs-gb/api/alibi/explainers/anchors/anchor_tabular.md

 get_features_index(anchor: tuple) -> Tuple[Dict[int, set[int]], Dict[int, typing.Any], List[Tuple[int, str, Union[typing.Any, int]]]]
 ```

-Given an anchor, this function finds the row indices in the training set where the feature has

-the same value as the feature in the instance to be explained (for ordinal variables, the row
-indices are those of rows which contain records with feature values in the same bin).
-The algorithm
-uses both the feature *encoded* ids in anchor and the feature ids in the input data set.
-The two
-are mapped by `self.enc2feat_idx`.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `anchor` | `tuple` |  | The anchor for which the training set row indices are to be retrieved.
 The ints represent encoded feature ids. |